 Above: A possible visualization of the aktiia bracelet that will deploy oBPM technology for the prevention, diagnosis, and management of hypertension.
 The final form factor of the bracelet and its functionalities will be defined during the coming months in consultation with hypertension experts worldwide.

-According to the World Health Organization, every third adult suffers from hypertension—that is 1.5 billion adults worldwide.
+According to the World Health Organization, every third adult suffers from hypertension—which amounts to 1 billion adults worldwide.
 Hypertension can lead to severe complications, such as stroke and heart failure.
-Each year, this illness results in 7.5 million premature deaths worldwide.
+Each year, this illness results in 7.5 million premature deaths.
 The paradox of hypertension is that most people suffering from this condition are unaware of it.
 As such, hypertension is known as the “silent killer.”

-The Revolution of Optical Heart Rate Monitoring (OHRM)
+The Revolution of Optical Heart Rate Monitoring

 The Swiss Research and Technology Organization (CSEM) initiated the development of cuffless blood pressure monitoring back in 2004.
-At that time, CSEM was optimizing algorithms for the 24/7 monitoring of heart rate based on the analysis of optical signals at the wrist.
-The publications and patents from those years led to the pioneering works of Optical Heart Rate Monitoring technology (OHRM) that is integrated into today’s smartwatches and connected bracelets.
+At that time, CSEM was optimizing algorithms for the 24/7 heart rate monitoring based on the analysis of optical signals at the wrist.
+The publications and patents from those years led to the pioneering works of optical heart rate monitoring (OHRM) technology integrated into today’s smartwatches and connected bracelets.

-The Invention of Optical Blood Pressure Monitoring (OBPM)
+The Invention of Optical Blood Pressure Monitoring

 The Potential of OBPM

-aktiia – The First Accurate Medical Blood Pressure Monitor Solely Based on Optical Measurements
+The First Accurate Medical Blood Pressure Monitor Solely Based on Optical Measurements

-Rewriting the Chapter of Prevention, Diagnosis and Management of Hypertension
+Rewriting the Chapter of Prevention, Diagnosis, and Management of Hypertension